getodk/central-backend/docs/api.md

 **Removed**:

 * It is no longer possible to initiate a new backups configuration (`POST /v1/config/backups/initiate`) or to verify one (`POST /v1/config/backups/verify`).
-However, if there is an existing configuration, it is still possible to get it or terminate it.
+However, for now, if there is an existing configuration, it is still possible to get it or terminate it.
 If the existing configuration is terminated, it will not be possible to set up a new configuration.
 Note that it is still possible to download a [Direct Backup](/reference/system-endpoints/direct-backup).
-For more information about this change, please see [this topic](https://forum.getodk.org/t/backups-to-google-drive-from-central-will-stop-working-after-oct-3/38895) in the ODK Forum.
+For more information about this change, please see [this topic](https://forum.getodk.org/t/backups-to-google-drive-from-central-will-stop-working-after-jan-31st/38895) in the ODK Forum.

 ### ODK Central v1.5